grange85/ahfow-database/_tracks/ann-buchanan-theme.md

 track-sort: "ANN BUCHANAN"
 track-original:
 ---
-A version of the Dean and Britta track Singer Sing
+A version of the Dean & Britta track Singer Sing